hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 "L'été" is performed four times; first, the leading lady and opposite gentleman perform the figure; second, the first gentleman and opposite lady third, the lady at the right of top and opposite gentleman; and lastly, the gentleman at the right of top and opposite lady.

-"La poule" is performed four times, in the same order as L’été.
+"La poule" is performed four times, in the same order as L'été.

 "La trenise" is performed four times; first, the top couple perform the figure; second, the bottom couple; third, the couple at right of top; and lastly, the fourth couple.

 "La pastorale" is performed four times, in the same order as La trenise.

-"La finale" is performed four times, in the same order as L’Ete’.
+"La finale" is performed four times, in the same order as L'été.

 Prior to the commencement of the figure, the first part of the tune should be played over.
 It is usual in dancing this set, to omit either "Trenise" or "Pastorale".

-_Those quadrilles which are not contained in the following pages are danced to Paine’s first set._
+_Those quadrilles which are not contained in the following pages are danced to Paine's first set._

 ### Paine's first set

 1. Pantalon.

-	Right and left
+	Right and left,

-	Set and turn partners.
+	set and turn partners,

-	Ladies chain.
+	ladies chain,

-	Half promenade
+	half promenade,

-	Half right and left.
+	half right and left.

 2. L'été.